-2021-001: Internal Controls over Financial Reporting

-Criteria: Proper internal controls over financial reporting, including review and supervision, should be adequate to ensure that all financial balances are properly recorded in the general ledger.
+2021-001: Internal Controls over Financial Reporting Criteria: Proper internal controls over financial reporting, including review and supervision, should be adequate to ensure that all financial balances are properly recorded in the general ledger.
 Condition: The City does not have written financial policies and procedures that include internal controls over financial reporting to ensure that all financial balances are properly recorded in the general ledger.
 We noted material adjustments to numerous balances were required that likely would have been detected by the City during the closing process, if proper internal controls, including review and supervision, were in place.

-Possible Asserted

-Effect: The internal control objectives are compromised and may not provide for the timely detection and correction of errors.
+Possible Asserted Effect: The internal control objectives are compromised and may not provide for Litter.
+The internal control objectives are compromised and may not provide for the timely detection and correction of errors.